nicklockwood/AsyncImageView/README.md

 AsyncImageView includes an AsyncImageView class, which is a subclass of UIImageView.
 This implements some useful features on top of the UIImageView category, including the automatic display of a loading spinner, and a nice crossfade effect when the image loads.

-The AsyncImageView class has the following properties:

-    @property (nonatomic, assign) BOOL showActivityIndicator;

-If YES, the AsyncImageView will display a loading spinner when the imageURL is set.
-This will automatically hide once the image has loaded.
-Defaults to YES.

-    @property (nonatomic, assign) BOOL crossFadeImages;

-If YES, the image will crossfade in once it loads instead of appearing suddenly.
-Defaults to YES.

 AsyncImageView also provides two singleton classes for advanced users:

     - AsyncImageCache